Introduction

 android:onClick="btnCountOnClickHandler" />

-Try it out!
-(I decided to show the Java listener code for the programmers, but you should use the onClick handler, if feasible, as it is much simpler.)
+In the earlier codes, I showed the Java "listener" code for the benefit of Java programmers, but you should use the onClick handler, as it is much easier to code.

 Example 2: Relative Layout

-We shall use the same project (as the previous example), but specifying a new layout file.
+We shall use the same project (as the previous example), but specifying a new XML layout file.

-Create a XML layout file called activity_counter_relative.xml in res\layout folder (right-click on the res\layout node ⇒ new ⇒ file) as follows:
+Create a new XML layout file called activity_main_relative.xml in res\layout folder.
+Right-click on the res\layout node ⇒ New ⇒ File ⇒ "activity_main_relative.xml" ⇒ Switch to "Code" view ⇒ Enter the following codes:

 android:layout_width="match_parent"